-Donations are also welcomed to help defray the cost of rescuing injured animals and shelter animals and to pay the cost of basic veterinary care.
+Donations are also welcomed to help defray the cost of rescuing injured cats and to pay the cost of basic veterinary care.
 The average cost of each cat we rescue is much higher than our minimum adoption donation, so we rely on donations to let us save more animals.